anchann/namacha/README.md

 `POST localhost:3000/scrape` with body `route=/item/123`

 This will go to `http://my-awesome-app.com/index.html/#!/item/123`, scrape the content, and save it on disk.
-Then hit up (i.e. GET) the following URL
+Now to see the scraped content that the search engine would see, hit up the following URL

 `localhost:3000/index.html?_escaped_fragment_=/item/123`